Kometa-Team/Kometa/docs/home.md

    1. The [Local Walkthrough](pmm/install/guides/local.md) covers installing Plex Meta Manager natively [not in docker] on your local computer or a remote server.
    2. The [Docker Walkthrough](pmm/install/guides/docker.md) covers installing Plex Meta Manager via Docker.
    3. The [unRAID Walkthrough](pmm/install/guides/unraid.md) gets you started configuring Plex Meta Manager in UNRaid.
-It doesn't go through the same steps with regard to creating the config file and metadata file, so you may want to go through the [Docker Walkthrough](pmm/install/guides/docker.md) first on your computer to gain that understanding.
+It doesn't go through the same steps with regard to creating the config file and collection file, so you may want to go through the [Docker Walkthrough](pmm/install/guides/docker.md) first on your computer to gain that understanding.

 ## Example Usage